AboutContact UsRegister

 Governing body

-The Australian Rugby League Commission, opens in a new tab is an organisation recognised by government at all levels as the National controlling body for the sport of Rugby League in Australia.
+The Australian Rugby League Commission, opens in a new tab is the organisation recognised by government at all levels as the national controlling body for rugby league in Australia.

 In 1924, a national governing body, the Australian Board of Control, was established and later renamed the Australian Rugby League (ARL) in 1967.